SlickleZ/amass-python/README.md

 # "Amass" Python Version
-The income/expenses management application which developed with Python and Xampp.
+The income/expenses management application which developed with Python and XAMPP.

 # Functions
   * Add income/expenses record.